pgScorpio/autobuild-sound-redesign/FIRST-BIG-THING-ON-SETTINGS.md

 Notes of attention:

 How to handle overriding commandline parameters?
-    The global commandline class would be needed...
     Do we actually want to save the commandline values to the inifile or preserve the original values?
+    I suggest:
+        The global CCommandlineOption class would be needed...
+        Settings should have GetXxx/SetXxx functions (actual values should be protected.)
+        GetXxx returns Xxx Commandline value if given, otherwise it returns the inifile value SetXxx sets inifile value and resets any Xxx commandline parameter.
+        SetXxx should also emit a XxxChanged signal on change of a value.

 Future improvements:
+    add a --store commandline parameter to store all given commandline options in the inifile, so on the next run we only have to give the inifile parameter. (and -s if starting in server mode)

-main should only read the --server and --nogui commandline parameters all others should be read by a CCommandlineOptions class.
+main should only read the --server and --nogui commandline parameters all others should be read by a CCommandlineOptions class that will be passed to Settings.

 Better solution for notifiers:
     Get/Set functions in Settings class and the Set functions should emit the "Changed" notifier from Settings.